futurestages/OnBoardXR_Landing_Page/docs/obxr-gybe.md

 Avin Shah returns to OnBoardXR with a playable story about immigration to an unwelcoming country.
 The prototype is a first-look for his intended game on the FlipSideXR platform.
 Shah explored the migration of elements from a Unity3D package into web-based VR and a new cue to replace the navigation mesh of a 3D world to control the walkability of specific areas.

 ### [DEGENERATE](./generative-ai.md): I Can Build It
 A live musical performance where the audience is provided an in-world keyboard to type prompts that genearte real-time A.I. art around the performer as a prototype for a fully user-generated story.
-Conceived and performed by Brendan Bradley with music by Bradley and Maurice Soque Jr. Clemence Debaig joined the project to integrate OpenAI's API for DALL-E and then send images to Remove.AI for background removal to display audience prompts as cut-out scenic elements.
+Conceived and performed by Brendan Bradley with music by Bradley and Maurice Soque Jr. Clemence Debaig joined the project to integrate OpenAI's API for DALL-E and then send images to PicWish's API for background removal to display audience prompts as cut-out scenic elements.

 ### [GROVE](./grove.md): Goldfish
 Jason Wang, Candace Hudert, Elaina Chung and Dylin Cassidy Taylor present a first-look at a narrative escape room where audience members must help a coy fish explore the environment inside and around their lonley tank to help them escape.